The return of Alan Grofield

 LITTLE GIRL…FOUND.

 Three years ago, detective John Blake solved a mystery that changed his life forever–and left a woman he loved dead.
 Now Blake is back, to investigate the apparent suicide of Dorothy Louise Burke, a beautiful college student with a double life.
-The secrets Blake uncovers could blow […]
+The secrets Blake uncovers could blow the […]

 Hard Case Crime news – 10/21/10